nationalarchives/engineering-handbook/docs/technology/backend/python.md

 1. **Frameworks, tools and libraries**
     1. Python applications MUST use one of the approved [frameworks](#frameworks)
 1. **Packages**
-    1. Python packages SHOULD be made using pip
+    1. Python packages SHOULD be built using pip or Poetry
     1. Python packages SHOULD be deployed to [PyPI](../../third-party/pypi.md)
     1. Python packages COULD be hosted in [AWS CodeArtifact](https://aws.amazon.com/codeartifact/)
 1. **Security**